 - Claude Instant

 Each provider implementation handles its specific quirks while presenting a unified interface to your application.
+This means you can switch between providers without changing your application code.

 Real-World Applications